MoenMi/notes/classes/cs438/6-link-layer.md

 ### 6.3.1 - Channel Partitioning Protocols

+Time-division multiplexing (TDM) can be used to fairly divide a broadcast channel's bandwidth among all nodes.
+However, it can be wasteful when there is only one broadcasting node.
+Frequency-division multiplexing (FDM) shares the same downsides.

+A third channel partitioning protocol is **code division multiple access (CDMA)**.
+CDMA assigns a code to each node, which the node uses to encode the messages it sends.
+If the codes are chosen carefully, CDMA networks can have different nodes that transmit simultaneously and yet have their respective receivers receive a sender's encoded data bits.

 ### 6.3.2 - Random Access Protocols

+In a random access protocol, nodes always transmit at the full rate of the channel.
+When there is a collision, each node involved in the collision repeatedly retransmits its frame until it gets through without collision.
+The transmitter waits a random delay before retransmitting the frame.

+#### Slotted ALOHA

+We assume the following:
+- All frames consist of exactly $L$ bits.
+- Time is divided into slots of size $L/R$ seconds (a slot is the time to transmit one frame).
+- Nodes start to transmit frames only at the beginnings of slots.
+- The nodes are synchronized so that each node knows when the slots begin.
+- If two or more frames collide in a slot, then all nodes detect the collision event before the slot ends.

+A probability $p$ is selected to determine the chance that a frame is retransmitted in each slot.

+Slotted ALOHA allows nodes to transmit at their full rate, is highly decentralized, and is also very simple.
+However, it does require synchronization of all the nodes.

+The **efficiency** of a slotted multiple access protocol is defined to be the long-run fraction of successful slots in the case when there are a large number of active nodes, each always having a large number of frames to send.
+The maximum efficiency of slotted ALOHA works itself out to be about 37%.

+#### ALOHA

+The unslotted version of ALOHA does not require synchronization.
+Instead, the transmitting node will immediately retransmit in the case of a collision, and then retransmits after a frame time with probability $p$.

+The efficiency of unslotted ALOHA is half that of slotted ALOHA.

+#### Carrier Sense Multiple Access (CSMA)

+In both versions of ALOHA, the nodes' decisions to transmit is made independently of other nodes.

+The following two rules are considered in the family of **carrier sense multiple access (CSMA)** and **CSMA with collision detection (CSMA/CD)** protocols:
+- **Carrier sensing** is when a node listens to the channel before transmitting, waiting for any current transmissions to stop.
+- **Collision detection** is when a transmitting node listens to the channel while it is transmitting.
+If it detects that another node is transmitting, it stops and waits a random amount of time before repeating.

+**Channel propagation delay** is the time it takes for a signal to propogate from one of the nodes to another.
+This plays an important role in determining the performance of a broadcast channel.

+#### Carrier Sense Multiple Access with Collision Detection (CSMA/CD)

+Here is the operation of the CSMA/CD protocol from the perspective of an adapter attached to a broadcast channel:
+1. The adapter obtains a datagram from the network layer, prepares a link-layer frame, and puts the frame adapter buffer.
+2. If the adapter senses that the channel is idle, it starts to transmit the frame.
+If the channel is busy, it instead waits.
+3. While transmitting, the adapter monitors for the presence of signal energy coming from other adapters.
+4. If the adapter transmits the entire frame, it is finished with the frame.
+If it detects a collision, it aborts the transmission.
+5. After aborting, the adapter waits a random amount of time and then returns to step 2.

+The **binary exponential backoff** algorithm, used in Ethernet and DOCSIS, tells a node has exerienced $n$ collisions to wait somewhere from $\{ 0, 1, 2, \dots, 2^n - 1 \}$.

+#### CSMA/CD Efficiency

+The efficiency of CSMA/CD is given as follows:

+$$ \text{Efficiency} = \frac{1}{1 + 5d_\text{prop}/d_\text{trans}} $$

 ### 6.3.3 - Taking-Turns Protocols

+The **polling protocol** requires one of the nodes to be designated as the master node.
+The master node **polls** each of the nodes in a round-robin fashion.
+It tells each node that it can transmit, and then moves on to the next node when it is done transmitting.

+The polling protocol introduces polling delay and has the initial drawback that the master node going down takes the whole systm down.
+Bluetooth uses the polling protocol.

+The **token-passing protocol** has no master node.
+Instead, a **token** is passed between the nodes in a fixed order.
+This protocol is decentralized, but the failure of any node can break the system.

 ### 6.3.4 - DOCSIS: The Link-Layer Protocol for Cable Internet Access